cfrg/draft-irtf-cfrg-cryptography-specification/draft-irtf-cfrg-cryptography-specification.md

 ## Precision

-Precision is a crucial aspect of writing high-quality specifications, particularly for cryptography, where small deviations or ambiguities can lead to severe security vulnerabilities.
-A precise specification ensures that resulting implementations are consistent and correct, and that any analysis done matches the specification.
+Precision is essential in cryptographic specifications, as small deviations or ambiguities can lead to severe security vulnerabilities.

-To achieve precision in your specifications, consider the following
-recommendations:
+A precise specification ensures consistent and correct implementations while enabling accurate security analysis.

+The following recommendations help achieve precision:

-1. Use clear and concise language: Write your specification using straightforward and unambiguous language.
-Avoid jargon or colloquialisms that may lead to misinterpretation.
+1. Use clear and concise language, avoiding jargon or colloquialisms that may lead to misinterpretation.
 When introducing technical terms or concepts, provide clear definitions or explanations to ensure that all readers are on the same page.
-2. Provide explicit instructions and avoid undefined behavior: When describing algorithms, protocols, or procedures, provide step-by-step instructions that can be easily followed by implementers with minimal or zero risk of misinterpretation.
-This will help ensure that all implementations are consistent with the intended design and minimize the risk of errors or vulnerabilities.
+2. Provide explicit instructions and avoid undefined behavior, ensuring implementers can follow step-by-step instructions with minimal or zero risk of misinterpretation.
+This helps ensure that all implementations are consistent with the intended design and minimizes the risk of errors or vulnerabilities.
-3. Provide test vectors.
-Test vectors help check for correctness of all behavior in the specification, especially those near edge cases.
+3. Provide test vectors that check for correctness of all behavior in the specification, especially those near edge cases.
 For example, if a specification involves a branch or condition, then test cases should ideally be written to exercise both paths of the branch.
 Sometimes this is infeasible, e.g., if probability of a particular branch happening is negligible, though more often than not branches can be adequately covered.
-4. Employ formal notation or pseudocode: Using formal notation or pseudocode can help provide a precise description of algorithms, data structures, and protocols.
-This will ensure that implementers, researchers, and protocol designers can accurately understand the intended behavior and interactions of the components within the specification.
+4. Employ formal notation or pseudocode to provide a precise description of algorithms, data structures, and protocols.
+This ensures that implementers, researchers, and protocol designers can accurately understand the intended behavior and interactions of the components within the specification.
-5. Specify data formats and encodings: Clearly define data formats, encoding schemes, and serialization methods for all data types used in the specification.
-This will help ensure that different implementations can interoperate seamlessly and reduce the likelihood of incompatibilities or communication errors.
+5. Specify data formats and encodings, clearly defining formats, encoding schemes, and serialization methods for all data types used in the specification.
+This helps ensure that different implementations can interoperate seamlessly and reduces the likelihood of incompatibilities or communication errors.
-6. Document assumptions and dependencies: Clearly state any assumptions or dependencies on external components, including other specifications or protocol descriptions.
+6. Document assumptions and dependencies, clearly stating any assumptions or dependencies on external components, including other specifications or protocol descriptions.
 This includes common dependencies like that of a random number generator.
-This will help implementers and researchers understand the context in which your specification operates and any potential limitations or risks.
+This helps implementers and researchers understand the context in which your specification operates and any potential limitations or risks.